AB Albert Foulser

 An Arctic Emblem was awarded in 2005 and in 2013 the award of a medal, the Arctic Star was announced

 Albert Foulser celebrated his 95th birthday quietly at home with his wife Joan and friends on 11 August 2019.
-When I phoned him today he had been picking runner beans in his garden and came indoors to take the phone from his wife.
+When I phoned to give him he was picking runner beans in his garden and came indoors to take the phone from his wife.
 Every year he goes by taxi to the Imperial War Museum in London on the 9 May to meet Russian and British veterans of the Arctic Convoys.
 He can still surprise me with new stories about his time in HMS Walker.
 On this occasion he described how a Canadian officer failed to turn up for the Middle Watch.
-He slipped on the ice while making his way from his cabin on the quarterdeck at the sten, fell overboard and was lost.
+He slipped on the ice while making his way from his cabin on the quarterdeck at the stern, fell overboard and was lost.
 He was a popular officer but Albert could not remember his name but he has now been identified as Lieutenant Frederick Victor Robinson RCNVR who was lost, Missing Presumed Killed (MPK), on 27 February 1944, the day before HMS Walker arrived at the Kola Inlet at the end of her first Arctic Convoy, JW57.